nalapatt/JenkinsCI-CDDocker/README.md

 ansible-playbook k8s-pkg.yml  --extra-vars "ansible_sudo_pass=ansible123" ( set all three passwords to this) if done YEAH!!!

-# go into the respective terminals and in root
+# go into the respective terminals and in root add user to docker group

 sudo usermod -aG docker master sudo usermod -aG docker worker